Skip to main content Go to home page

 Yes!
 Find out how Lily used accumulated savings to reduce the State’s share in her home.

 Participants can make voluntary payments at any time.
-However, within the first two years of the scheme, the State’s interest in the property must be at least 5%.
+However, within the first 2 years of the scheme, the State’s interest in the property must be at least 5%.
 Voluntary payments must be at least $10,000 and reduce the State’s interest by at least 5 percentage points.
 The reduction in the State’s interest is calculated by dividing the payment by the current market value (adjusted for any value attributable to approved renovations) and deducting this from the original Homebuyer Fund’s interest.
 The market value is determined by a valuation from the Valuer-General Victoria (VGV).

 Lily purchases a property for $500,000 and receives $125,000 shared equity contribution from the Victorian Government, equating to 25% of her property’s value.
-After three years Lily saved $30,000 and wishes to make a voluntary payment.
+After 3 years Lily saved $30,000 and wishes to make a voluntary payment.

 The VGV values the property at $550,000, which is $50,000 more than Lily purchased the property for.
 By making a payment of $30,000, Lily satisfies the legal requirement that voluntary payments must be at least $10,000.